Muktikā: The canon

-The canon is part of a dialogue between Lord Rama and Hanuman.
+The canon is part of a dialogue between Rama and Hanuman.
 Rama proposes to teach Vedanta, saying "Even by reading one verse of them [any Upanishad] with devotion, one gets the status of union with me, which is hard to get even by sages."
-Hanuman inquires about the different kinds of "liberation" (or mukti, hence the name of the Upanishad), to which Lord Rama answers, "The only real type [of liberation] is Kaivalya."
+Hanuman inquires about the different kinds of "liberation" (or mukti, hence the name of the Upanishad), to which Rama answers, "The only real type [of liberation] is Kaivalya."

 The list of 108 Upanishads is introduced in verses 26-29:

 Most scholars list ten upanishads as principal, or the Mukhya Upanishads, while some consider eleven, twelve or thirteen as principal, or the most important Upanishads (highlighted).

 The list of 108 names is given in verses 30–39.
 They are as follows: